Crookhaven Heads Light

+In 2007 it was replaced with a light on a steel pole.
+In 2022 a replica of the Lighthouse, including the original lantern, was installed at the Jervis Bay Maritime Museum.

 History

 The first light on the vicinity was a red lantern made from a ship's masthead supported on two poles, present at the river entrance since 1872.

 The station was established with a timber tower in 1882, as part of the Shoalhaven Signal Station 200 m west of the current lighthouse, with Thomas Bishop as the first operator.
 The apparatus had been a brass lantern.

 The current lighthouse was commissioned in 1904 and the old wooden lighthouse was immediately demolished.
 The lantern used was the one from the former Cape St George Lighthouse which was replaced by Point Perpendicular Light in 1899.
 The name of the station was then changed to Crookhaven Heads.

 The power source was changed to solar power in the late 20th century.

+In 2022 a replica of the Lighthouse, including the original lantern, was installed at the Jervis Bay Maritime Museum.

 State today

 The lighthouse is currently in a severely deteriorated condition due to vandalism.
-The doors have been broken and removed, the windows and lantern room glass have been smashed and trash has been dumped inside.
+In 2011 the lantern was removed.
+The doors have been broken and removed, the windows have been smashed and boarded up.
+Trash has been dumped inside.
 Vandalism is encouraged by its isolation and aggravated by the fact that the reserve is overgrown, making it impossible to see from the nearby Culburra Beach village.

 The lighthouse was restored in the 1990s with wire mesh surrounding the lantern room, but no ongoing plan or presence was set.
 It was quickly vandalized again, and every piece of glass in the lantern was broken despite the protective mesh.

 One step subsequently undertaken was to strip away the thicket so it would be more visible, but without a permanent solution that protects the site, the authorities were reluctant to provide further funds.
 In 2008 NSW Maritime reported spending $25,600 AUD installing a separate light high atop the tower to protect it from vandalism.

 In July 2010, funds of $100,000 AUD were allocated for restoration of the lighthouse by the NSW Minister for Lands Tony Kelly.
-The next step was to be a scoping study to determine the extent of work required, which was to begin in the middle of July, with restoration work to start by the end of August.

-Discussions were held between the Shoalhaven City Council and the state MP for South Coast, Shelley Hancock on 2013-09-23.

-In April 2015 the lantern is completely missing.
+In 2022 it was partially restored with a replica installed at the Jervis Bay Maritime Museum at a cost of $200,000.